rustomax/rust-iterators/README.md

 let r = (1..).collect::<Vec<i32>>();
 ```

 The `(1..)` defines a range that starts with `1` and increments indefinitely.
 In practice, such program compiles and runs, but eventually crashes with the error message: `fatal runtime error: out of memory`.
 Well, that's not very practical, you might say.
 Indeed, by themselves infinite ranges are pretty useless.
-What makes them useful is combining them with other adapters and consumers.
+What makes them useful is combining them with other adaptors and consumers.

 One particularly helpful pattern involves using the `take()` method to limit the number of items returned by the iterator.
 The following iterator will return the first 10 items in a sequence of squares of integers that are divisible by 5 without a remainder.